stuartleeks/aoai-simulated-api/README.md

 An example of a custom generator can be found in the `src/examples/generator_doc_intelligence` folder.

+The simulator configuration stores a dictionary of rate limiters.
+The `RequestContext` associated with a request contains a `values` dictionary used to store information about the request.
+The value of the `Limiter` key in the `RequestContext.values` dictionary is used to look up the rate limiter in the rate limiters dictionary.

+Additionaly

 ## Config Endpoint

 The simulator exposes a `/++/config` endpoint that returns the current configuration of the simulator and allow the configuration to be updated dynamically.